JetS3t Cockpit

 Manage your objects

-When you log in to S3 and select a bucket the objects contained in that bucket are listed in the right-hand pane under the heading Objects.
-You can upload files to S3 by dragging-and-dropping them on the objects pane, or by using the Object Menu as described below.
+When you log in to a service and select a bucket, the objects contained in that bucket are listed in the right-hand pane under the heading Objects.
+You can upload files to a service by dragging-and-dropping them on the objects pane, or by using the Object Menu as described below.

 Object Menu

-- Update object(s) Access Control List(s)...: View and change the access permissions of the selected object(s) (see Access Control Lists)
+• View or Modify Access Control Lists...: View and change the access permissions of the selected object(s) (see Access Control Lists)

-- Generate Public GET URL...: Generates a time-limited GET URL string that will allow anyone with the URL to access an object for a limited amount of time.
+• Generate Public GET URLs...: Generates a time-limited GET URL string that will allow anyone with the URL to access an object for a limited amount of time.
 This operation will prompt you for the number of hours until the URL will expire (the number can be a fraction, eg 0.5 for 30 minutes) and will generate the appropriate signed URL.
 See Time-limited URLs.

 Object Filtering